Thank you!

 Media set: 50ml~1L

-If the milling speed is too high, it can lead to increased contamination by milling jars and/or media caused by high wear.
-High speed can also result in increasing jar temperature and pinning the ball to the inner wall.
-Speed control is one of the important factors for efficient milling process.
+Finding the right grinding speed ensures the desired result and prevents material degradation.
+If the milling speed is too high, it can lead to high wear, increasing milling jar or media contamination.
+High speeds can also result in higher jar temperatures and pinning the ball to the inner wall.
+Balancing milling speed control is essential for efficient milling processes and protecting your equipment.

-High-energy mechanical milling is one of the major methods to produce nano-crystalline materials via mechano-chemical synthesis.
-Ball size distribution and ball to powder ratio (BPR) can affect milling efficiency.
-There are no generic rules for choosing optimal BPR.
+High-energy mechanical milling is one of the primary methods for producing nano-crystalline materials via mechano-chemical synthesis.
+Ball size distribution and ball-to-powder ratio (BPR) can affect milling efficiency.
+There are no standard rules for choosing optimal BPR.
 Several parameters can influence each other.
-Many researchers used simulation model and statistical analysis of variance (ANOVA) to determine effects of the ball-to-powder ratio on milling efficiency and identify the statistically significant parameters.
+Many researchers use simulation models and statistical analysis of variance (ANOVA) to determine the effects of the ball-to-powder ratio on milling efficiency and identify the statistically significant parameters.

 (Kim et al., 2022)12

-MSE Supplies (msesupplies.com) is a major global supplier of high energy milling tools.
-Both standard and customized products are available from MSE Supplies.
-If you need something not listed on our website, please email us at sales@msesupplies.com and we will prepare a quote for the customized products for you.
-If you have any questions, please email us at tech@msesupplies.com.
+MSE Supplies is a major global supplier of high-energy milling tools.
+We offer both standard and customized products to ensure operations find the right fit for their needs.
+If you need something not listed on our website, please email us at sales@msesupplies.com, and we will prepare a quote for the customized products for you.
+If you have any questions, reach out to us through our contact form or at tech@msesupplies.com.

 Reference